 The community comes together to worship God and to pray in mutual support and as an expression of faith.
-A religious sister goes beyond her individual expression of prayer and enters into the prayer of the community as she has done in her religious community prior to coming to Divine Word College.
+Religious men and women go beyond their individual expression of prayer and enters into the prayer of the community as they have done in their religious community prior to coming to Divine Word College.